-In many ways you can be who you want to be because there’s so many other unique people calling San Francisco home.
+In many ways, you can be who you want to be while living in San Francisco because there’s so many unique people calling this vibrant place home.

 #5.
 Job opportunities

-It probably comes as no surprise that the tech boom is one of the biggest reasons people are moving to San Francisco.
+It probably comes as no surprise that the tech boom is one of the biggest reasons people are moving to San Francisco to begin with.

 In fact, in 2019, tech jobs accounted for 20.5% of all jobs in the city.
-The largest employers in Silicon Valley are Facebook, Netflix, Google, Yahoo, Apple or Tesla
+The largest employers in Silicon Valley are Facebook, Netflix, Google, Yahoo, Apple, and Tesla.

 If you’re into networking, this is the city for you.

-But make no mistake, for all the stereotypes we get about being laid-back (and to an extent, we are), San Franciscans are incredible hard working — work/life balance is hard to master, but we’ll cover that shortly.
+But make no mistake, for all the stereotypes we get about being laid-back (and to an extent, we are), San Franciscans are incredible hard working.
+Work/life balance is a foreign concept at best (I’ll cover this more in depth shortly).